 Most businesses utilize mystery shopping studies to assess competitors of their own offerings.
-If you have questions about your own business, you can even hire a market research company to conduct mystery shopping on internal processes.
+Or if you have questions about your own business, you can even contact a market research company to conduct mystery shopping on internal processes.

 This emphasizes the need to use an unbiased third-party research firm.

-More of a visual learner?
-Watch me explain four key benefits of mystery shopping in this video.
+More of a listener than a reader?
+Watch me explain these four key benefits of mystery shopping in the video below.

 What is the cost of a mystery shop with a market research company?